thephpleague/geotools/README.md

 Installation
 ------------

-Geotools can be found on [Packagist](https://packagist.org/packages/toin0u/geotools) but the recommended way to install Geotools is through [composer](http://getcomposer.org).
+Geotools can be found on [Packagist](https://packagist.org/packages/toin0u/geotools).
+The recommended way to install Geotools is through [composer](http://getcomposer.org).

 Run these commands to install composer, Geotools and its dependencies: